 Sponsor: Partnership for Academic Competition Excellence (PACE)

-Location (in 2016 and 2017): Hyatt Regency O’Hare in Rosemont, IL (a suburb of Chicago next to O’Hare International Airport)
+Location (2017): Hyatt Regency O’Hare in Rosemont, IL (a suburb of Chicago next to O’Hare International Airport)

 Questions: Written by PACE members.
 The distribution is similar to the college ACF distribution and tossups are often 6-8 lines, with 20 point (instead of the usual 15 point) powers and no negs for incorrect answers.
 Bonuses are bouncebacks, meaning that if one team misses a bonus part the other team gets a chance to answer that part for points.
 Similar to HSNCT, the difficulty level for the NSC is significantly higher compared to most regular season high school tournaments.

 Format: Seeded preliminary pools initially, then rebracketed playoff pools, then another rebracket to superplayoff and final placement pools.
 Basically, every team continues playing games that help determine final placement throughout the tournament.
 This also means that all teams play at least 18 games over the two days of the tournament.

 How to Qualify: Qualification depends on finishing highly at various PACE-affiliated tournaments.
 Almost every quizbowl tournament on good questions is PACE-affiliated, but the exact percentage of teams that qualify from each tournament depends on what level of certification PACE awards.
 See this page for a more detailed explanation, but in general the top 20-25% of the field qualifies.
 Wildcards are also available like with NAQT by emailing with a record.